 Controlling Aquatic Vegetation

-Submerged aquatic vegetation such as algae may be minimized in warm-water pond and lake systems by stocking sterile triploid grass carp.
+Submerged aquatic vegetation such as algae may be minimized in warm-water ponds and lake systems by stocking sterile triploid grass carp (please note these are non-native!).
 Mechanical removal and chemical herbicides are two alternatives to grass carp for managing aquatic vegetation.